Open-pi/franklin-api/README.md

+# Franklin API
-FranklinAPI is the official API endpoint of Writell
+FranklinAPI is the official graphql endpoint for writell clients.

+What are the available functions?
+You can find them [here](API.md)